juliekhou/Scene-Unity/README.md

 ---

-## List of each object in your scene and how it was acquired (necessary for assigning points)
+### List of each object in your scene and how it was acquired

 #### Primitive GameObject
 1. Cubes
 #### [Free: House Interior](https://assetstore.unity.com/packages/3d/props/interior/free-house-interior-223416)